Oil spill at Kharyaga

 About 30 people now work on the site to clean up the spilled oil.
 Also specialists from Lukoil have been engaged, a representative of the local Ministry of Emergency Situations informs.
 The cleanup operation is planned completed in the course of two weeks.

 The Kharyaga project holds about 160 million tons of oil.
-It is operated by a consortium of Total (40%), Statoil (30%), Zarubezhneft (20%) and the Nenets Oil Company (10%) based on a Production Sharing Agreement.
+It contains a total of six layers, of which four are operated by Lukoil.
+The remaining two levels are operated by a consortium of Total (40%), Statoil (30%), Zarubezhneft (20%) and the Nenets Oil Company (10%) based on a Production Sharing Agreement.

 The spilled oil does not come from a pipe which belongs to the Kharyaga partners, representatives of Total and Statoil told BarentsObserver.